acdesouza/pinocchio/README.md

 ## Usage

 My first need was to test a Single Page Application.
 That communicates with an API.
-So, instead of looking for

 The use case is simple: you write a bunch of ymls matching HTTP requests your client will do.
 You teach then to Pinocchio and he'll behavior as it is your API.